1-Ingredient Pumpkin Purée (Paleo, Keto, Whole30)

 Q: Why is my pumpkin hard to mash?

 A: Sounds like it needs to cook a little longer.
-I usually use a prick test with a small knife to see if the flesh has fully cooked before removing from the oven.
+I usually use a prick test with a paring knife to see if the flesh has fully cooked before removing from the oven.

 Q: What do I do if my purée is really runny?

-A: I would transfer all the purée to a mesh strainer and allow the excess liquid to drain off before using or storing.
+A: I would transfer all the purée to a mesh strainer lined with a cheese cloth and allow the excess liquid to drain off before using or storing.

 Q: Can I freeze pumpkin purée?